 The liquidity requirements for operating our Company consist primarily of funding our investment activities, servicing our outstanding indebtedness and paying our general and administrative expenses.
 The occupancy level of our portfolio is high (99.8% as of December 31, 2023) and, because substantially all of our leases are triple-net (whereby our tenants are generally responsible for all maintenance, costs for operating the property, and insurance and property taxes associated with the leased properties), our liquidity requirements are not significantly impacted by property costs.
 When a property becomes vacant, we are required to pay the property costs not paid by a tenant, as well as those property costs accruing during the time it takes to locate a new tenant or to sell the property.
 As of December 31, 2023, three of our investment properties were vacant, significantly less than 1% of our portfolio, and all remaining properties were subject to a lease or mortgage loan receivable.
-We expect to incur property costs from time to time in periods during which property costs, such as real estate taxes billed in arrears, if we believe the tenant is likely to vacate the property before making payment on those obligations.
+We expect to incur property costs from time to time in periods during which properties that become vacant are being marketed for lease or sale.
+In addition, we may recognize an expense for certain property costs, such as real estate taxes billed in arrears, if we believe the tenant is likely to vacate the property before making payment on those obligations.
 The amount of such property costs can vary quarter-to-quarter based on the timing of property vacancies and the level of underperforming properties; however, we do not expect that such costs will be significant to our operations.

 We intend to continue to grow through additional investments in stand-alone single-tenant properties.
 To accomplish this objective, we seek to invest in real estate utilizing a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
 When we sell properties, we generally reinvest the cash proceeds from our sales in new single-tenant properties.
 Our short-term liquidity requirements also include the funding needs associated with 74 properties where we have agreed to reimburse the tenant for certain development, construction, or renovation costs or to provide construction financing in exchange for contractual payments of interest or increased rent that generally increases in proportion with our level of funding.
-As of December 31, 2023, we agreed to provide construction financing or reimburse the tenant for certain development, construction costs in an aggregate amount of \$435.2 million, and, as of such date, we have funded
+As of December 31, 2023, we agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in an aggregate amount of \$435.2 million, and, as of such date, we have funded